Aleem2/flower/README.md

-### Federated Learning implementation using Flower
+### Federated Learning implementation using Flower Framework
 This repository is created to test out the Flower library and understand how federated learning works.

 Implementation details: